 Students enjoy being in charge of what is posted on the boards.
 It helps to promote the feeling of ownership.

 The information on the board is utilized more since the students created the charts with the teacher.

-Anchor charts can be photographed and posted in Power Point presentations or in hard copy in folders for students to use as reference or review.
+Anchor charts can be photographed and posted in Power Point presentations or in hard copy and placed in folders for students to use as reference or review.

 I was fortunate to have enough bulletin boards to include a large area for displaying student art.

 Here are four questions to ask before purchasing any items for your room: